Bacon–Shor code

-The Bacon–Shor code is a Subsystem error correcting code.
-In a Subsystem code, information is encoded in a subsystem of a Hilbert space.
+The Bacon–Shor code is a subsystem error correcting code.
+In a subsystem code, information is encoded in a subsystem of a Hilbert space.
 Subsystem codes lend to simplified error correcting procedures unlike codes which encode information in the subspace of a Hilbert space.
-This simplicity led to the first demonstration of fault tolerant circuits on a quantum computer.
+This simplicity led to the first claim of fault tolerant circuit demonstration on a quantum computer.
+It is named after Dave Bacon and Peter Shor.